Religious Mayors, School Appointments, and Teenage Pregnancy: Conclusion

 \section{Conclusion}

 This paper provides some of the first quasi-experimental evidence that the ascent of religious movements to political executive office has immediate and significant consequences for public service delivery and demographic outcomes.
-By exploiting close mayoral elections in Brazil, we demonstrate that Pentecostal mayors use their administrative discretion—specifically the power to appoint school principals—to de-emphasize sexual education in municipal schools.
+By exploiting close mayoral elections in Brazil, we demonstrate that Pentecostal mayors use their administrative discretion, specifically the power to appoint school principals, to de-emphasize sexual education in municipal schools.
 This ideological shift in the classroom is not merely symbolic; it results in a 40 percent increase in teenage birth rates among exposed cohorts and a sharp rise in sexually transmitted infections.

+To illustrate the practical magnitude, the average municipality in our sample has approximately 400 girls in the treated cohort.
+Each Pentecostal mayoral victory therefore generates roughly 4.8 additional teen births over the four-year term, approximately 5 additional female middle school dropouts from municipal schools, and about 0.8 additional adolescent syphilis cases.
+Across the 342 Pentecostal-won municipality-cycles in our sample, these per-municipality effects imply on the order of 1,600 additional teen births and 1,700 additional female dropouts over the 2008--2016 period, though extrapolation from close-election estimates to all Pentecostal victories requires assuming similar effects away from the threshold.

 Our findings contribute to the political economy of decentralization by illustrating that local discretion can be a double-edged sword.
 While decentralization allows policies to reflect local values, it also enables organized ideological groups to reshape essential services in ways that may negatively impact human capital and public health.
+That these changes occur without any observable shift in budgets, legislation, or health-system access underscores how personnel discretion can serve as an invisible channel of ideological influence, one that escapes the formal checks typically applied to local executives.
 Crucially, the absence of similar effects following the election of non-Pentecostal conservative mayors suggests that these outcomes are driven by specific religious institutional commitments rather than general right-wing ideology.